-In all of the above circumstances the Head of School would liaise with the Regional Head of Schools and adhere to the procedures outlined in the Delegation of Authority Manual.
+In all the above circumstances the Executive Principal would liaise with the Regional Head of Schools and adhere to the procedures outlined in the Delegation of Authority Manual.

 Relationships

 Staff must maintain appropriate professional boundaries in their interactions with children.
 Staff should act in an open and transparent way that would not lead any reasonable person to question their actions or intent.